 - The National Radon Proficiency Program (NRPP) certification course offered by the American Association of Radon Scientists and Technologists (AARST)

-As part of the application process, inspectors will need to specify and register the device they plan to use.
-If you plan to use a continuous radon monitor (CRM) or continuous working level monitor, you’ll need to take a proficiency test and pass a calibration certification test to make sure you can keep the devices in good working order.
+As part of the application process, inspectors must specify and register the device they plan to use.
+If you plan to use a continuous radon monitor (CRM) or continuous working level monitor, you’ll need to take a proficiency test and pass a calibration certification test to ensure you can keep the devices in good working order.

 As a home inspector, you likely take pride in being as thorough as possible for your clients.
 After all, their new home should be a safe place, and your inspection report should deliver as much information as possible to help your clients make the right decision for their family.